 Read more

-Arthritis
+• Arthritis

 The most common type of arthritis is osteoarthritis which can be due to wear and tear on joints from over use, aging, injury, or from an unstable joint such as which occurs with a ruptured ACL (anterior cruciate ligament) in the knee.
+The chronic form of this disease is called degenerative joint disease

 Read more

-Leptospirosis
+• Leptospirosis

 Leptospirosis is a serious, life-threatening disease caused by a spiral shaped bacteria.
 Dogs, cats, other animals and even people can be infected through exposure to urine, bite wounds, ingestion of infected flesh, or contact with contaminated soil, water and even bedding.
 Certain environmental conditions